toasted226/colourful-assembly-language/README.md

 #0001A4
 ```

-In the above example, the **FF** register is used in the Red channel to declare a variable.
+In the above example, the **FF** opcode is used in the Red channel to declare a variable.
 The **CC** in the Green channel specifies that the entire following colour code (0x539) will be used as a variable address.
 Because **CC** has been used in the Green channel already, **CC** in the Blue channel will now tell the compiler to use the second colour code specified (0x1A4) as a value to be set to the variable with the address specified in the Green channel.

 ## Documentation
-This section will cover the usage and arguments of all 7 registers in the language.
+This section will cover the usage and arguments of all 7 opcodes in the language.

-### Assignment Register - **FF**
+### Assignment Opcode - **FF**
 Declares a variable with a given address and an assigned integer value within the current scope.

 | **Red** | **Green** | **Blue** |